BenjaminPoilve/MiniChord/documentation/docs/assembly.md

 * If you have the "PCB kit" or the "electronics kit", start at [Through-hole soldering](#through-hole-soldering)
 * If you have the "full kit" start at [Final assembly](#final-assembly)

+Those kits are not yet on sale.
+To be informed when they are available, please subscribe to [the newsletter](https://buttondown.com/BenjaminPoilve).

 In any case, bill of material (BOM) and necessary tools are listed at the beginning of each section.

 # **PCB Manufacturing**